ostin-power/ShortUrlGenerator/README.md

 - mysql
 - composer : this downloads all the libraries that the framework needs

-At the end of the building, you application microservices are available on
+At the end of the building, your application microservices are available at
 ```bash
 http://localhost:8000/
 ```